 Jérôme F. Gonthier

 In 2014, I was awarded an Early Post-Doc mobility grant from the Swiss National Science Foundation (SNSF) to work on Symmetry-Adapted Perturbation Theory with Prof. C. David Sherrill in GeorgiaTech (Atlanta, USA).
 In 2016 I received an Advanced Post-Doc mobility grant from the SNSF to work with Prof. Martin Head-Gordon at UC Berkeley (USA).
 After the end of my grant, Prof. Head-Gordon hired me as a post-doc researcher.
 Between 2019 and 2023, I worked at Zapata Computing on applications of quantum computing for chemistry, essentially for the NISQ era.
-Since 2023, I work as a senior staff scientist at QC Ware and have extended my work into the fault-tolerant quantum computing realm.
-I manage the team at QC Ware working on applications of quantum computing in chemistry, mostly in customer projects.
+In 2023, I joined QC Ware to work as a senior staff scientist, extending my work into the fault-tolerant quantum computing realm.
+I went on to manage the team at QC Ware working on applications of quantum computing in chemistry, mostly in customer projects.
+In 2025, I joined NVIDIA to work with Alan Aspuru-Guzik on chemistry simulations for both classical and quantum computers.

 In 2012, I co-authored an introductory textbook for general chemistry.